microbus-io/fabric/docs/structure/services-metrics.md

 By default, all microservices produce a standard set of metrics:

 * The microservice's uptime
+* Histogram of the execution time of callbacks such as `OnStartup`, `OnShutdown`, tickers, etc.
 * Histogram of the processing time of incoming requests
 * Histogram of the size of the response to incoming requests
 * Count of the result of outgoing requests
 * Histogram of time to receive an acknowledgement from a downstream microservice
 * Count of log messages recorded
+* Count of distributed cache hits and misses
+* Total weight of the distributed cache

 ## Application Metrics